Page contents

 Next section

-A long difficult birth produced a screaming irritable baby who could not sleep or nurse well.
+A long, difficult birth produced a screaming, irritable baby who could not sleep or nurse well.
 The diagnosis was Infantile Colic, and the parents were distraught, not only from their inability to help their suffering infant, but also from their lack of sleep.
-On palpatory examination an “occipital condylar compression” was discovered.
+On palpatory examination, an “occipital condylar compression” was discovered.
 After two or three treatments this child calmed, its ability to sleep and nurse improved, and harmony was restored in the home.
 Osteopathic Treatment may not only ease the first months of life for both parent and child, but may also produce long term benefits, as these compressions may impair other cerebral functions later in life.

 Infantile Colic is quite often caused by excessive pressure to the infant’s occiput at birth.
 The newborn’s occipital bone, located in the back of the head, is composed of 4 parts.
-By the age of seven these 4 parts fuse to become a single bone (see diagram below).
+By the age of seven, these 4 parts fuse to become a single bone (see diagram below).
 Important cranial nerves lie next to these parts, and the spinal cord passes between these parts through the foramen magnum (a “large hole”).

 As the infant emerges into the world, the head (passing through the bony pelvis) must flex, rotate, and extend.
 This unfused occiput is normally the “presenting” part and receives a complex array of forces.
-The 4 parts of the occiput may become twisted and compressed, causing irritation of the cranial nerves, and sometimes even irritating the spinal cord.
+The 4 parts of the occiput may become twisted and compressed, irritating the cranial nerves, and sometimes even irritating the spinal cord.
 Impaired sucking, gastric irritability, and altered muscular tone may result.

 Next section